-MRS. KATE MITCHELL CLARK. wife of the Rev. Matthew M. Clark, of Hyde Park, Ill., said: "My health gave way over twenty years ago, and my system ran down to such an alarming extent that at times I lost all desire to live I have extent that at times I lost all desire to live I have experienced all the sufferings accompanying a bad-ly diseased stomach, liver and spleen, and have al-so been troubled for all these years with constipa-tion of the worst kind I have fried every treatment, and have taken, of course vast quantities of medi-cine of every description, and, I must say, to no pur-pose.
-I recently read Dr. D. W. Fatrchild's lecture on the treatment of disease by absorption, etc., by the use of the Holman Stomach and Liver Pad, Plasters, and absorption baths.
-I found the lecture replete with good sense, and sound reasoning.
-The following day, April 4, 15%, I determined to avail myself of the treatment, and called at the Holman Pad denot.
-124 Madison called at the Holman Pad depot, 134 Madison street, Chicago, weak, emaciated and hopeless, and purchased the spleen belt, the foot-bath absorp-tion salt, the body and foot plasters.
+wife of the Rev. Matthew M. Clark, of Hyde Park, Ill., said: "My bealth gave way over twenty years ago, and my system ran down to such an alarming extent that at times I lost all desire to live I have experienced all the sufferings accompanying a bad-ly diseased stomach, liver and spicen, and have al-so been troubled for all these years with constipa-tion of the worst kind.
+I have tried every treatment and have taken, of course vast quantities of medi-cine of every description, and, I must say, to pur-pose I recently read Dr. D. W. Fairchild's lecture pose I recently read Dr. D. W. Fairchild's fecture on the treatment of disease by absorption, etc., by the use of the Holman Stomach and Liver Pad, Plasters, and absorption baths.
+I found the le ture replete with good sense, and sound reasoning.
+The following day, April 4, 1878, I determined to evail myself of the treatment, and called at the floiman Pad depot; 134 Madison street, Chicago, weak, emaciated and hopeless, and purchased the spleen belt, the foot-bath absorption salt, the body and foot plasters.
 This was nearly four weeks since.
-I am now (strange and marvelous as it may seem) able to walk sever al miles; am entirely free from constipation, also my stomach, liver and spleen troubles; have an ellent appetite, and I feel like a new woman This to me seems marvelous, but it is just what Holman's Stomach and Liver Pad, etc., did for me.
-Leend you this statement most cheerfully, and shall ever recommend these most marvelous remedies."
-Messrs.
-Bates & Hanley: Inclosed please find \$ or another of those Holman Liver Pads."
-I received the other no one thought I could live over three months, but in four weeks I was able to work some, and am well now.
-Tours gratefully.
+I am now (strange and marvelous as it may seem) able to walk several miles; am entirely free from constipation, also and marvelous as it may seem) able to walk several miles; am entirely free from constipation, also my stomach, liveryand spleen troubles; have an excellent appetite, and I feel like a new woman.
+This to me seems marvelous, but it is just what Holman's Stomach and Liver Pad, etc., did for and.
+I send you this statement most cheerfully, and shall ever recommend these most marvelous remedies."

+for another of those Holman Liver Pads.
+When over three months, but in four weeks I was able to work some, and am will now.
+Yours gratefully.

 W. O. WEIB ING, Westerville, Ohio.

-Gentlemen: My Liver Pad has made me a new main.
-You know for fifty-four years I have been polsoning myself with powders, pills, tinctures, syrups, bitters, herbs, mercury, chalk, magnesia, soda, potassium and God knows what else, and the Liver Pad has done what all combined failed- miserably failed-to do.
-Yours, S. C. CLOW, North Sewiekly, Pa.
+Gentlemen: My Liver Pad has men me a new man.
+You know for fifty-four years I have been poisoning myself with powders, pills, tinctures, syrups, bitters, herbs, mercury, chalk, magnesia, soda, potassium and God knows what else, and the Liver Pad has done what all combined failed-miserably failed-to do.
+Yours, S. C. Clow, North Sewickly, Pa.